 10. Confirm across the board

 Confirm your appointments accordingly.
-Advise the squad of your plans, like if you want to have lunch somewhere or if you want to have dinner afterward.
+Advise the squad of your plans, like if you want to have lunch somewhere or if you want to have dinner afterwards.
 This way, they know what to expect and plan.

 If you do have lunch and dinner plans, ensure to make reservations for that, especially if you are coming in as a group!